 24/7, we look for rhinos on foot, learning to read signs and track their movements.
 We can't predict how long it will take to find them, but if we come across a rhino fairly quickly, we'll have time to go in search of other wildlife, too.
 Since there are no predators in the park, we're able to walk in safety as we scout for zebra, giraffe, warthog, numerous antelope species, and a host of smaller mammals and birds.
 Elephants are also frequent visitors to the park as they regularly cross the river.

 Days 3–5: Chobe National Park, Botswana / Linyanti Private Reserve

 we travel to Botswana’s Chobe National Park, known for its vast elephant herds—a population that exceeds 70,000!
 On our boat cruise down the Chobe River

 we sometimes see as many as 500 elephants in a single day, with excellent opportunities for stunning close-ups.
 Water birds abound, including herons and storks, as well as hippos and crocodiles.

 This afternoon we fly to the private Linyanti reserve—dramatic big-game country.
 Its tree-dotted plains are home to lion, leopard, spotted hyena and rare wild dog, as well as tremendous elephant herds.
-We encounter wildlife in amazing proximity on game drives and guided walks (safety permitting) along the Linyanti River, at a pace that allows us to take full advantage of the numerous photo opportunities that arise.
+We encounter wildlife in amazing proximity on game drives along the Linyanti River and environs, at a pace that allows us to take full advantage of the numerous photo opportunities that arise.
 In the evenings we relax at our private camp, with well-appointed tents evocative of an earlier era of safari travel.
 Through the thorny acacia branches

 we see more stars than we ever dreamed of, scattered across an impossibly black tableau.
 Time-release shots of the night sky are amazing!